401-advanced-javascript-Riva/oAuth/README.md

  **Author: Riva Davidowski**

-**An Express/Node.js based server using a custom “authentication” module that is designed to handle user registration and sign in using Basic, Bearer, or OAuth along with a custom “authorization” module**
+**An Express/Node.js based server using a custom “authentication” module that is designed to handle user registration and sign in using Basic, Bearer, or OAuth along with a custom “authorization” module.
+Our group chose to use WordPress as the Auth provider.**

 ### Installing dependencies: